- Google Drive is a cloud storage and synchronization service.

 CONTENT IS PIRATED

-Some users use Google Drive to download and share pirated content.
-This is simply not true, and sooner or later Google will delete it.
-If you try to play a pirated video, Google may have blocked/deleted/blocked it.
-Google uses file hashing to find and block such content.
+It is quite common for people to download and share pirated content using Google Drive, but this is not true.
+Google eventually deletes pirated content.
+If you try to play a pirated video, Google may have blocked it.
+Google uses file hashing to find and block pirated videos.

 MAXIMUM PLAYBACK RESOLUTION